DominickCrowell/My-Projects/README.md

   - This folder contains the sounds, images, and source code for my Java video game project.
 This game was developed using Greenfoot.
 You can play it locally using Greenfoot, or online at https://www.greenfoot.org/scenarios/30335.

 - SQL-Server-Database<br>
-  - This folder contains my create/load script for my database created from raw data given to us from the USCB Registrar System.
+  - This folder contains the create/load script for my database created from raw data given to us from the USCB Registrar System.
+  - The source material used to create my database is located in the Source-Material folder.